 In the United States, the tax system has been used to redistribute cash to low-income families.
-The child tax credit and the EITC have been heralded by many policy analysts for their ability to boost family incomes and promote employment.
-Evidence on its effects on child outcomes is emerging, with results suggesting it improves children's achievement and possibly birth outcomes.
-Means-tested work supports and welfare benefits such as SNAP; Women Infants, and Children nutrition assistance (WIC); housing assistance; and children's health insurance also provide poor families with valuable in-kind support.
-Both SNAP and WIC have been found to improve birth outcomes.

-Interventions aimed directly at enhancing the educational experiences of poor children have been shown to be effective at boosting children's long-run fortunes.
-As human capital development and education offer a route out of poverty for youth in low-income families, the general failure of the public K-12 education system to adequately prepare low-income youth for the labor market or postsecondary training is especially worrisome.
-While a full review of the effectiveness of education policy and practice reforms is beyond the scope of this review, Jacob and Ludwig (2009) identify a few educational initiatives, including accountability and incentive programs, that are likely to be cost-effective.
+The child tax credit and the EITC have been heralded by many policy analysts for their ability to boost family incomes and promote employment.53 Evidence on its effects on child outcomes is emerging, with results suggesting it improves children's achievement and possibly birth outcomes.54 Means-tested work supports and welfare benefits such as SNAP; Women Infants, and Children nutrition assistance (WIC); housing assistance; and children's health insurance also provide poor families with valuable in-kind support.
+Both SNAP and WIC have been found to improve birth outcomes.55 development and education offer a route out of poverty for youth in low-income families, the general failure of the public K-12 education system to adequately prepare low-income youth for the labor market or postsecondary training is especially worrisome.
+While a full review of the effectiveness of education policy and practice reforms is beyond the scope of this review, Jacob and Ludwig (2009) identify a few educational initiatives, including accountability and incentive programs, that are likely to be cost-effective.56